 The swelling happens when one or both tubes carrying urine from the kidneys to the bladder (called ureters) become blocked or when urine backs up from the bladder to the kidney.

 Hydronephrosis happens more often in males than females.
 It can affect one or both kidneys.
 In most cases, it goes away on its own.

 In hydronephrosis detected during pregnancy, imaging shows swelling in the baby’s kidneys or bladder.

 With mild hydronephrosis in babies and younger children, there usually is no pain.
 With moderate and severe swelling in older children, the symptoms can include:

 During pregnancy, a fetal or prenatal ultrasound at 18-20 weeks can detect swelling.
-If this happens, we can use follow-up ultrasounds to see if the swelling is increasing or decreasing, how the kidneys are developing, and if the ureters or bladder is dilated.
+If this happens, we can use follow-up ultrasounds to see if the swelling is increasing or decreasing, how the kidneys are developing, and if the ureters or bladder are dilated.
 With severe swelling, we will do more frequent ultrasounds, and we may do an MRI.
 We also may assess the amount of amniotic fluid in the uterus.
-Amniotic fluid mostly consists of urine created by the fetus, so not having a lot of fluid in the uterus can mean the baby has severe obstruction or concerns about kidney function.
+Amniotic fluid mostly consists of urine from the fetus, so not having a lot of fluid in the uterus can mean the baby has severe obstruction or concerns about kidney function.

 In infants or in children, we may do different kinds of imaging to monitor and assess hydronephrosis:

 We also may do genetic testing to look for conditions that may cause hydronephrosis, in cases where other organs may be affected.